Introducing Kaluga

 Swimming up the stream

-Kaluga makes extensive use of Kotlin Flow and Coroutines. his enables developers to use cold streams for a modern and efficient design.
+Kaluga makes extensive use of Kotlin Flow and Coroutines.
+This enables developers to use cold streams for a modern and efficient design.
 Modules are thread-safe and provide APIs to easily stream the data you need to your business logic and observe it from your interfaces.

 Modern UI